A. J. Green: 2016 season

 In the Bengals' season opener against the New York Jets, Green had 12 receptions for 180 receiving yards, including a 54-yard touchdown as the Bengals won by a score of 23–22.
 Green had three key receptions on the Bengals' drive to set up the late go-ahead field goal.
 In Week 4, he caught 10 passes for 173 receiving yards and a touchdown during a 22–7 victory over the Miami Dolphins on Thursday Night Football.
-In Week 7, the Bengals defeated the Cleveland Browns while Green finished the win with eight receptions for 169 receiving yards and a 48-yard touchdown.
-The following game, Green recorded nine catches for 121 receiving yards in a 27–27 tie with the Washington Redskins.
-Green returned in Week 10 and caught seven passes for 68 yards and a touchdown during the Bengals' 21–20 loss at the New York Giants.
+In Week 7, the Bengals defeated the Browns while Green finished the win with eight receptions for 169 receiving yards and a 48-yard touchdown.
+The following game, Green recorded nine catches for 121 receiving yards in a 27–27 tie with the Redskins.
+Green returned in Week 10 and caught seven passes for 68 yards and a touchdown during the Bengals' 21–20 loss at the Giants.

 On November 20, Green sustained a tear to his hamstring in the first quarter of a 16–12 loss to the Buffalo Bills.
 He was inactive for the next five games before being placed on injured reserve prior to the regular-season finale.
 Green finished the 2016 season with 66 receptions, 964 receiving yards, and four touchdown receptions in 10 games.
 This marked the first time in Green's career that he failed to reach 1,000 receiving yards.
 Despite the injury, Green was named to his sixth straight Pro Bowl on December 20.
 He was ranked 17th by his peers on the NFL Top 100 Players of 2017.

 2017 season

 In Week 3, against the Green Bay Packers, Green recorded ten receptions for 111 yards and one touchdown in the 27–24 overtime loss.
-In Week 5 against the Buffalo Bills, Green had two passes deflected off his hands that were intercepted and he lost a fumble, but still had an impressive outing with seven receptions for 189 receiving yards as the Bengals won 20–16.
+In Week 5 against the Bills, Green had two passes deflected off his hands that were intercepted and he lost a fumble, but still had an impressive outing with seven receptions for 189 receiving yards as the Bengals won 20–16.
 In Week 9 against the Jacksonville Jaguars, Green got into a fight with Jalen Ramsey, resulting in both players being ejected and his first ever foul.
 He was later fined $42,541.
-In Week 10 against the Tennessee Titans, he recorded five receptions for 115 receiving yards and a touchdown as the Bengals lost 24–20.
-In Week 13 against the Pittsburgh Steelers, he caught two touchdowns in the 23–20 loss.
+In Week 10 against the Titans, he recorded five receptions for 115 receiving yards and a touchdown as the Bengals lost 24–20.
+In Week 13 against the Steelers, he caught two touchdowns in the 23–20 loss.
 On December 19, 2017, Green was named to his seventh straight Pro Bowl.
 Overall, he finished the 2017 season with 75 receptions for 1,078 receiving yards and eight touchdowns in the Bengals' 7–9 season.
 2017 marked the seventh consecutive season that Green led the Bengals in receiving yards, breaking the mark of six set by Chad Ochocinco and Cris Collinsworth.
 He was ranked 22nd by his fellow players on the NFL Top 100 Players of 2018.